pimbrouwers/Donald/README.md

 exception CouldNotRollbackTransactionError of exn
 ```

 During command execution failures the `Error` case of `DbResult<'a>` is used, that encapsulates a `DbExecutionError` record.
-These are produced internally as a `FailedExecutionError` and transformed by the `DbConn` and `DbTran` execution modules.
+These are produced internally as a `FailedExecutionError` and transformed by the `Db` module.

 ```fsharp
 type DbExecutionError =